 GA4 Access | Your credentials to connect to your property |

-If you find the setup too technical, feel free to reach out to us for help.
+If the setup feels too technical, our team is here to help.

 Step 1: Install Python + Add to PATH